California COVID-19 Memorial Installation

 Each paper towel sheet is one day of deaths.
 There is a tag in the lower right hand corner of each paper towel sheet with a date and the number of people who died from COVID-19 in California on that date.
 That is also how many stitches are on that sheet.

 Each roll is one week of deaths.
 The rolls are mounted to the wall, with seven sheets hanging down, starting with Sunday at the bottom, going up to Saturday at the top.
 Weeks progress from left to right and the diameter of each roll decreases to show the passage of time.
 Each roll is 7 feet tall and 15 inches wide.
+There are 115 paper towel rolls representing the Californians who died during the pandemic from the first California COVID-19 death in February 2020 to the end of the Omicron wave in May 2022.
+The installation is 150 linear feet wide.

 Each stitch represents one person in California who died from COVID-19.